supki/dotfiles/README.markdown

 be found there now.
 How they are able to produce such a awful user experience after 10+ years of trying to make something usable is still a question I have no answer for.

+After some additional research, the culprit was identified.
+I also had to add `/home/m/.nix-profile/bin/zsh` to the valid login shells listed in `/etc/shells`.
+This file is consulted when Ubuntu tries to determine whether a user is a "normal" one.

 ### Launching `alacritty`

 Since it's imperative that terminal emulators should use GPU in 2022, I had to: